Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer: Conclusion

 \section{Conclusion}

-In this work, we presented a novel framework for multi-source prompt transfer that addresses the inherent limitations of existing approaches by explicitly optimizing the aggregation of multiple-source prompts.
-Our methodology determines optimal source weights by maximizing the H-score and minimizing gradient variance, effectively measuring the transferability of the source prompt ensemble.
-This dual-level evaluation, encompassing feature-level and gradient-level analysis, directly addresses the limitations of existing methods by accounting for cross-interference among prompts and their collective impact on latent feature distributions.
-Looking forward, future research could explore the extension of our framework to even more diverse sets of source prompts, as well as its application to other modalities beyond vision.
-Overall, our contributions lay a solid foundation for advancing multi-source prompt transfer, offering both theoretical and practical insights in enhancing foundation model adaptability.
+In this work, we introduce HGPrompt, a novel framework for multi-source prompt transfer that explicitly optimizes the prompt ensemble.
+Our methodology determines optimal source weights by maximizing the H-score while matching gradient variance, thereby effectively quantifying the transferability of the source prompt ensemble.
+By dynamically balancing feature discriminability with generalization, HGPrompt leverages complementary information across prompts while simultaneously suppressing interference.
+Our contributions establish a solid foundation for advancing multi-source prompt transfer, offering both theoretical and practical insights to enhance foundation model adaptability.